Mini-Grant Funding Announcement: Year 4, 2019 – 2020

-As of 2016 there were 2,648 people living with a diagnosis of HIV/AIDS in Santa Clara County, with 134 new cases in 2016.
-Additionally from data from the State of California, it is estimated that another 9% of persons with HIV are unaware of their infection.
-The progress made thus far to decrease the number of new infections and improve the health of those living with HIV has relied on a wide range of health and community providers working together in innovative ways.
+As of 2018, there were 3,419 people living with a diagnosis of HIV/AIDS in the County of Santa Clara, with 167 new cases diagnosed in 2018.
+The State of California estimates that another 9% of persons with HIV are unaware of their infection.
+Additional work to enhance the health of people living with HIV and curb ongoing transmission will require multi-sector collaboration and alignment with best practices.

 - PrEP and PEP Implementation